otoolej/memeff_TFDs/README.md

 # Fast and Memory-Efficient Algorithms for Quadratic Time–Frequency Distributions

-A collection of M-files to compute time–frequency distributions from the quadratic class [[1]](#references).
+A collection of M-files to compute time–frequency distributions from the quadratic class [[1] and [2]](#references).
 Memory and computational load is limited by controlling the level of over-sampling for the TFD.
 Oversampling in the TFD is proportional to signal length and bandwidth of the Doppler–lag kernel.
 Algorithms are optimised to four kernel types: nonseparable, separable, lag-independent, and Doppler-independent kernels.

 Also included are algorithms to compute decimated, or sub-sampled, TFDs.
 Again, these algorithms are specific to the four kernel types but compute approximate TFDs by a process